-One of the Trustees is a Senior Partner at Bates Wells Braithwate.
-During the period, Bates Wells Braithwate provided £10,265 of professional services to the Trust (2019 - £59,515).
-At 31 August 2020, the Trust owed Bates Wells Braithwate £nil (2019 - £nil).
+Other than the transactions described above and those with trustees as described in note 9 to these financial statements, there are no other related party transactions requiring disclosure.
+One of the Trustees is a Senior Partner at Bates Wells Braithwate but Bates Wells Braithwate are not considered a related party as defined by FRS 102 or the Academy Trust Handbook.
+During the period, Bates Wells Braithwate provided £91,435 of professional services to the Trust (2021 - £113,232).
+This included legal advice relating to due diligence processes.
+At 31 August 2022, the Trust owed Bates Wells Braithwate £38,301 (2021 - £71,981).